OpenSPP/documentation/docs/howto/developer_guides/computed_fields.md

                except Exception:
                    age = None

                if age and age < 5:
                    total += 1
            rec.z_ind_grp_num_children_below_5 = total
 ```

 In this example, a computed field with a computed function that is based on the member's birth date is created.
-A parameter "store=True" is added in the computed field to save this field in the database and query the field in the model.
+A parameter `store=True` is added in the computed field to save this field in the database where it can be queried in the model.

 ```python
 self.env["res.partner"].search(["z_ind_grp_num_children_below_5", "=", 1])